 Come to think of it, I think adults love that these healthy blueberry muffins are tender, buttery, and jam packed with blueberries too.?

-This healthy blueberry muffin recipe came to be when I realized that, while my site contained a wealth of muffin recipes—banana oatmeal muffins; healthy banana muffins with nuts; healthy maple oatmeal muffins, among many other healthy muffin recipes—I didn’t have a single blueberry muffins recipe.
+This healthy blueberry muffin recipe came to be when I realized that, while my site contained a wealth of muffin recipes—Raspberry Muffins; Banana Oatmeal Muffins; Healthy Banana Muffins; Healthy Oatmeal Muffins, among many other healthy muffin recipes—I didn’t have a single blueberry muffins recipe.
 Travesty!
 I set out to correct this omission by creating the blueberry muffin of my dreams.

 Today’s healthy blueberry muffins are the result.
 There is absolutely nothing fancy about them, which, as it turns out, is what makes them perfect in every way.